jasonwadsworth/jasonwadsworth.github.io/_posts/2024-05-06-adding-paid-features-to-saas.md

 ## Understanding Your Cost

 Even if you aren't adding multiple tiers to your app you really should try to understand the costs of each tenant/user.
-When you're considering adding tiers, either up or down stream, this information is crucial in understanding how much to charge and what features belong in what tier.
+When you're considering adding tiers, either up or downstream, this information is crucial in understanding how much to charge and what features belong in what tier.

 ### Custom Metrics